 Japan Travel Tips for Luggage forwarding

 Out of all our Japan travel tips we have to say this is one of the most useful.
 Luggage forwarding services in Japan are extremely efficient and convenient.
-Instead of attempting to move around with large suitcases in crowded train stations or when traveling in rural Japan, you can forward them to your next destination from your hotel reception or a nearby convenience store.
+Instead of attempting to move around with large suitcases in crowded train stations or when traveling in rural Japan, you can forward them to your next destination from your hotel reception.

 Like trains and buses, the luggage forwarding services do work like clockwork.
 You receive your luggage the following day after sending, so you only need to take an overnight bag with you.
 It’s not expensive and it will save you a lot of hassle.
 Yamato with the easily recognisable black cat logo is probably one of the most well known.

 Also since 2020, you need to reserve special seats on Shinkansen trains if the overall dimensions of your suitcase or bag is greater than 160 cm.
 While this does not cost any extra money if you reserve in advance, there are only 5 seats with an oversized luggage area at the back of train carriages where you have space behind for your luggage.
 So you can imagine these will get taken up quickly.
 Alternatively, you can purchase your seat with an oversized luggage compartment in advance although you’ll need to have an IC card to use it.
-For more details, click here.
+For more details, check the JR Central’s website page.

 Please note there is a 1000 yen baggage fee if you do not make a reservation!